mendix/docs/content/en/docs/refguide/modeling/pages/structure-widgets/navigation-list.md

 {{% snippet file="/static/_includes/refguide/common-section-link.md" %}}

+## 5 Miscellaneous

-## 5 Navigation List Item
+### 5.1 Navigation List Item Properties {#nav-list}

 A row in a navigation list is a navigation list item.
 You can set a separate **On click** event for each row of the navigation list.

-### 5.1 Navigation List Item Properties {#nav-list}

 #### 5.1.1 Common Section